lisp-mirror/airship-scheme/CONTRIBUTING.md

 that would normally have tail recursion and remove the tail recursion.
 This is unacceptable from the perspective of a guest Scheme in the CL environment because tail recursion is the idiomatic iteration in Scheme and unexpected recursion limits would be bad.

 For this reason, there needs to be a minimal runtime environment, where the guest Scheme code does recursion through a [trampoline](https://en.wikipedia.org/wiki/Trampoline_(computing)).
 This guarantees tail recursion and in testing has shown to have no noticeable performance loss over a CL implementation's native tail recursion.

+### Environments

 Although Common Lisp has lexical scope in addition to dynamic scope, the standard Common Lisp global variable environment, via `defvar` or